morel-g/generative-models/Readme.md

 ## Reinforcement learning datasets

-In this section, we look at some applications of diffusion models for reinforcement learning.
+Diffusion models for reinforcement learning, demonstrated on a 2d maze.
 For comprehensive insights refer to the [original paper](https://arxiv.org/abs/2205.09991).

-The primary objective here is to enable the model to proficiently navigate through a maze.
 Here is an example on a simple 2d maze

  <div align="center">